ppaczek04/ReaderAndWriter_Problem/README.md

 Data about current hotel guests and room availability is automatically loaded from file: `main/src/main/resources/guests_state.xlsx`.

-User will be asked to choose the command that he/she wants to execute.
-Commands available are:
-- prices - lists all room in the hotel with their prices displayed.
-- view - asks user about the room number of the room which details he\she wants to be displayed.
-- checkin - user chooses the room that we want to book and then asks  about number, date and data of guests we want to register in.
-- checkout - opposite to check in, user chooses the room that he want to register out of (guests inside) and calculate the final price of transaction.
-- list - lists all rooms and their data including info about guests residing in (if they do)
-- save - it saves current state of guests-residing-in-rooms to the Excel file, which will be loaded next time our app is run.
-- exit - closes te app (it does not include saving data about new-session guests!).

 # Documentation and SonarQube report:
 Project documentation is saved in: `Javadoc/target/site/apidocs/index.html` file.